cjmlgrto/remote-keynote/keynote.md

+---
 # Hello World
-My name is CJ
-and I like computers
+I like computers
+I like cars
+I like coffee
+*
+---
+# Slide 2
+Content 1
+Content 2
+Content 3
+*